microsoft/qsharp/katas/content/nonlocal_games/ghz_classical_game/index.md

 **Output:**

-An array of 3 bits that will be produced if each player uses this strategy.
+An array of three bits that will be produced if each player uses their given strategy.